Public health intervention

-A public health intervention is any effort or policy that attempts to improve mental and physical health on a population level.
+A public health intervention is any effort, policy, or program intended to improve mental and physical health at the population level.
+Interventions involve social movements that strive to support public health at different levels of society.
 Public health interventions may be run by a variety of organizations, including governmental health departments and non-governmental organizations (NGOs).
+Interventions can be personal, community-level, national, and global.
 Common types of interventions include screening programs, vaccination, food and water supplementation, and health promotion.
 Common issues that are the subject of public health interventions include obesity, drug, tobacco, and alcohol use, and the spread of infectious disease, e.g. HIV.
+Public health interventions are distinct from healthcare interventions in terms of their scope, methods, and objectives.
+Though, both are highly interconnected and necessarily complementary.

 A policy may meet the criteria of a public health intervention if it prevents disease on both the individual and community level and has a positive impact on public health.

+History

+The origins of public health interventions originated with early efforts in disease surveillance, quantification of illness, and intervention implementation.
+These interventions further expanded to analyze the efficacy of various approaches.
+As urbanization and community life increased, the need for organized health protection grew.
+Over time, public health strategies have evolved to involve both public and private sectors, often working together to intervene in human rights issues related to health.
+Despite advances in healthcare access and coverage, social inequalities continue to impact equitable health.
+Inequality, war, and infectious diseases contribute to the need for public health interventions.

 Types

 Health interventions may be run by a variety of organizations, including health departments and private organizations.
-Such interventions can operate at various scales, such as on a global, country, or community level.
+Such interventions can operate at various scales, but these interventions do not reach individuals simultaneously or to equal extent.
 The whole population can be reached via websites, audio/video messages and other mass media, or specific groups can be affected by administrative action, such as increasing the provision of healthy food at schools.